IraqOfficial Name: Republic of Iraq

 Please be aware that large wire transfers may require Central Bank of Iraq approval due to measures in place to combat money laundering.
 Such approvals can be obtained by the sending bank if a customer provides information on the origin of the funds and the reason for their transfer.
 Additional information on banking in Iraq is available on the Central Bank of Iraq’s website.

 Customs officers have the broad authority to search persons or vehicles at Iraqi ports of entry.
 Officers may confiscate any goods they deem may pose a threat to the peace, security, health, environment, or social order of Iraq.
-As of January 7, 2014 Iraq began phasing in a new tariff regime substantially changing duties on some items.
+Starting in January 2014, Iraq began implementing Tariff Law No. 22, a new schedule of tariffs ranging from zero to eighty percent.
 Antiquities or cultural items suspected of being illegally exported may also be confiscated, as with goods that are not declared.
 Visitors may also be ordered to return such goods, at their expense, to the jurisdiction from which they came.
-The banking and financial infrastructure is in the process of rebuilding.
+The banking and financial infrastructure is underdeveloped, as transactions in Iraq remain largely cash-based.
 Hotels usually require payment in foreign currency.
-Automatic Teller Machines (ATMs) are extremely rare in most of Iraq, but the Trade Bank of Iraq (TBI) provides ATM services in dinars and USD at its main branch in central Baghdad.
+Automatic Teller Machines (ATMs) are extremely rare in most of Iraq, but the Trade Bank of Iraq (TBI) provides ATM services in Iraqi dinars at all of its branches in Iraq as well as in USD at its main branch in central Baghdad.

-LGBT RIGHTS: The law prohibits discrimination based on race, disability, or social status, but it does not address the problem of sexual orientation or gender identity.
-Societal discrimination in employment, occupation, and housing based on sexual orientation, gender identity, and unconventional appearance was common.
-For more detailed information about LGBT rights in Iraq, you may review the State Department’s Country Reports on Human Rights Practices for 2012.
+LGBT RIGHTS: The law prohibits discrimination based on race, disability, or social status, but it does not address the issue of sexual orientation or gender identity.
+Societal discrimination in employment, occupation, and housing based on sexual orientation, gender identity, and unconventional appearance is common in Iraq.
+For more detailed information about LGBT rights in Iraq, you may review the State Department’s Country Reports on Human Rights Practices for 2013.
 For further information on Lesbian, Gay, Bisexual and Transgender (LGBT) travel, please read our LGBT Travel Information page.

 ACCESSIBILITY: While in Iraq, individuals with disabilities may find accessibility and accommodation very different from what you find in the United States.
 The law prohibits discrimination against persons with disabilities in employment, education, access to health care, and other state services.
 The government enforces the law in the public sector, but not in the private sector.
 Access for persons with disabilities to buildings and in educational and work settings remains inconsistent.
 Public and government buildings, as well as public bathrooms, may not be accessible.

 Basic modern medical care and medicines are not widely available in Iraq.
 Conflict has left some medical facilities non-operational and medical stocks and supplies severely depleted.
 The facilities in operation do not meet U.S. standards, and the majority lack medicines, equipment, and supplies.
-Some private companies facilitate medical evacuations.
+A limited number of companies facilitate medical evacuations.
 Blood banks exist in Iraq, though blood supply may not be sufficient in the event of an emergency.
 In addition, many areas suffer rolling power outages and generators are not always available for back-up.

 You can find detailed information on vaccinations and other health precautions on the CDC website.
 For information about outbreaks of infectious diseases abroad, consult the World Health Organization (WHO) website.
 The WHO website also contains additional health information for travelers, including detailed country-specific health information.